servo-php/fluidxml/documents/Getting-Started.md

 > ```

 > **Pro Tip**:<br/>
-> The Ruby object construction style is supported too.
+> The Ruby object construction style is supported too with PHP 7.
 > ```php
 > $doc = FluidXml::new('book', [/* options */]);
 > ```